Freedom89/Allstate_kaggle/README.md

 This is my first (serious) attempt at Kaggle and i manage to get 46/3055 in the private leaderboard with [this submission](https://github.com/Freedom89/Allstate_kaggle/blob/master/allstate1117.71816974.csv).
 You can find my Kaggle profile [here](https://www.kaggle.com/datajanitor).

+There is a seperate blog post avaliable [here](http://freedom89.github.io/Allstate_kaggle), which talks about what i have learnt and some pitfalls.

 The order of folders are as follows:

 * [data_prep](https://github.com/Freedom89/Allstate_kaggle/tree/master/data_prep)